MBT-70: XM803

-Despite these compromises, the XM803 design began to match the MBT-70 in complexity as development progressed.
-In September 1971, Congress defeated an amendment by Senator Thomas Eagleton that would cut 35.3 million in funding for six XM803 prototypes.
-In December 1971, Congress canceled the tank in the defense appropriation bill.
+These changes were ultimately insufficient to allay concerns about the tank's cost.
+In September 1971, an amendment by Senator Thomas Eagleton was defeated that would cut $35.3 million in funding for XM803 prototype production. but in December 1971, Congress canceled the tank in the defense appropriation bill.
 The bill appropriated $20 million for cancelation costs and $20 million for the development of a new tank program.
 This became the XM1 design project, which led to the production-model M1 Abrams tank.

+Comparative table

 Legacy

 In a post-mortem report of his four years on the project, American program manager Brig.
 Gen. Bernard Luczak attributed the high cost of the tank to the difficulties of managing a joint program.
 Luczak claimed General Motors charged a premium for its defense contract work, which it considered insignificant compared to its burgeoning automotive business.

 In the 1989 book King of the Killing Zone author Orr Kelly called the end of the MBT-70 program, "one of the most fortunate occurrences to befall the U.S. Army."